AJ-Gonzalez/NapkinWire/README.md

 Built because I needed to mock up UIs quickly for AI coding workflows.
 Started sketching on actual napkins, realized this could be better.

 I wanted the feeling of sketching ideas on the back of a napkin or whiteboard - dead simple, no friction between idea and communication.

-**Real world usage:** I used NapkinWire to design NapkinWire's own homepage.
-It worked on the first try

 ## How it works